jaimepastor/GIT-Activity/README.md

     pass
 ```

-the main method would ask them of the shape then depending on the shape, should ask for extra parameters
+the main method would ask them of the shape then depending on the shape
 ```
 Hello, please enter what to print
 1       square